AlexsLemonade/OpenPBTA-analysis/analyses/long-format-table-utils/README.md

 Users could also use `git diff --stat` to check for data file changes.

+Note: To update `annotator/annotation-data/oncokb-cancer-gene-list.tsv` (last updated on 06/16/2021), re-download the updated table from <https://www.oncokb.org/cancerGenes>.
+The website does not provide any URL for downloading the table, so the maintainer of this module has to manually update the table.

 #### Add gene and `cancer_group` annotations

 ##### Implementation of long-format table annotator